 Dear brothers and sisters in Christ,

-Greetings and blessings to you all!
+Greetings and blessings to all!

 Fr Martin